 While there are several methods of extracting antimony, this rather new process only requires one step.
 At low temperatures, the element separates from a stibnite concentrate through smelting.
 By using iron oxide as a reducing agent, sulfur goes through a fixation smelting process in sodium molten salt.
 This effective method can recover up to 91.48% antimony with a purity of 96%.

 Antimony can also be isolated from refractory gold ore through the process of sodium sulfide leaching.
 This method works by extracting antimony in the form of sodium pyroantimonate.
-First, antimony is leached from the gold ore in a sodium sulfide solution.
+First, antimony leaches from the gold ore in a sodium sulfide solution.
 Then, the sodium thioantimonite-containing leaching solution goes through a pressure oxidation step to produce sodium pyroantimonate.

 Antimony Oxidation States